zixianggao845-source/PETDET_test/README.md

 <img width="301" height="19" alt="image" src="https://github.com/user-attachments/assets/f58b1513-fc6a-4db2-bde9-43a874c58878" />

 ## 2 Training Experiments
-To obtain the code, click the Code button on the repository homepage and select Download ZIP.
-After downloading, extract the archive and install the required interpreter packages as described above.
+Copy the downloaded PETDET_test directory, which includes the HRSC2016 and DOTA-v1.0 datasets, from your Windows system to the root directory of your Linux system.
  Then, train the model on the HRSC2016 and DOTA v1.0 datasets.
 | Dataset | PETDet training config | Main setting |
 |---|---|---|
 | HRSC2016 | `PETDet/experiments/ablation/serial_rot_scale_aclrpn_striphead_hrsc.py` | CEGA parallel branch, ACL-RPN, StripHead, 72 epochs |